ecotoneframework/documentation/install-php-service-bus.md

 {% endhint %}

 {% hint style="info" %}
-In order to start, you need have to `composer.json` with PSR-4 or PSR-0 autoload setup.
+In order to start, you need to have a `composer.json` with PSR-4 or PSR-0 autoload setup.
 {% endhint %}

 ### With Custom Dependency Container